humdrum-tools/humdrum-documentation/guide/ch15/index.md

 and <span class="tool">hint</span> commands.
 First, let\'s determine if some input contains a particular interval.
 Are there any augmented sixth intervals in Bach\'s two-part inventions?
 The following commands look for explicit and passing sixths respectively.
-Notice the use of the **-c** option so octave equivalents will also be identified:
+Notice the use of the <span class="option">c</span> option so octave equivalents will also be identified:

 ```bash